jrutkauskas/spring2019-449-rec/README.md

 	Tuesday 12-12:50pm

-## Policy
+## Policy to note

-Attendance
+- Attendance at each recitation is not counted for a grade.

-	Attendance at each recitation is not counted for a grade.
+- Students can attend ANY recitation, not just the one on their schedule.

-	Students can attend ANY recitation, not just the one on their schedule.
+- Labs are graded and to be submitted by the deadline according to the assignment description